dotnet-school/dotnet-redis/04-ObjectsAsJsonStrings.md

 # Storing Objects in Redis

 - Saving your custom objects is not out-of-box supported with Redis.
-As we need serialize and deserialize C# types to Redis types and vice versa.
+We will need to map  C# types to Redis types and vice versa.

   There can be two approaches to dealing with this :